 BAT, obviously, went for battery capacity.
 I was very impressed when I tested the Glo, because after getting through a full pack of 20 NeoStiks the battery still had half its charge left.
 You’ll have no problem at all getting a full day’s use from a Glo.

-So, on battery capacity there’s really no contest.
+So, on battery capacity there’s really no contest in our IQOS vs Glo comparison.
 Glo wins this one hands down.

 Of course, everything else takes second place to the experience of actually vaping the thing.
 HnB devices are designed to deliver a satisfying vapour that tastes like a cigarette and gives enough nicotine to drive off the cravings, and iQOS does that very well indeed.
 I’ve talked about my initial doubts before, but once I got my hands on some amber Heets I was very pleased with the vapour I got.